Travel advice from ABTA Magazine as tourism restarts.

 As lockdown continues to ease, the government has revealed a list of countries from which inbound tourist and returning travellers do not need to self-isolate (also known as the travel corridors list) – ending its blanket 14-day quarantine policy.
 However, it is not necessarily the case that Britons can enter the countries on the exemptions list without needing to quarantine, or that flights are even currently available (research suggests as little as a third of the countries can be visited without restrictions).
 Although firm favourites France and Italy made it on to lists revealed by the Foreign & Commonwealth Office (FCO) and the Department for Transport (DfT), the USA and Portugal were notable exceptions.

-Travellers coming back from Spain will now have to quarantine for 14 days after the Department for Transport removed it from its travel corridors list on July 25.
-At the same time, the Foreign & Commonwealth Office changed its position to advise against all non-essential travel to mainland Spain, later updating the advice to include the Canary Islands and Balearic Islands.
-The move follows an increase in the number of coronavirus cases being reported in the country, although it was hoped that air bridges could be established between the UK and the islands, where there are fewer cases.
+Travellers coming back from Spain will now have to quarantine for 14 days after the Department for Transport removed it from its travel corridors list in July.
+At the same time, the Foreign & Commonwealth Office changed its position to advise against all non-essential travel to Spain.
+The Canary Islands – Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro and La Graciosa – have since been added to the travel corridors list (from October 25).